This Giant Guide on What is Emotional Intelligence and Understanding Emotions Includes

 Yes, it is that simple.
 But when we come to it, staying cool seems hard.

 We also need to sieve others’ scornful comments or irrational behavior through our awareness of emotions before calling them evil or cutting them off.
 People aren’t inherently bad.
 Like us, they are also trying to survive and making the best of the time in their circumstance.
-We may feel they body-shamed us or wanted to hit us on the road, but they may just be dealing with their own body issues and saving themselves from a rash driver on their left (who might also be struggling with her own things).
+We may feel they body-shamed us or wanted to hit us on the road, but they may be dealing with their own body issues and saving themselves from a rash driver on their left (who might also be struggling with her things).
+Mostly people are not judging us, but judging themselves.

 The best way to respond in an uncomfortable human exchange is to first take a few deep breaths and then react knowing that no one wants to harm us but they want to benefit themselves, like we do, too.